-the sum of all budget deficits incurred in the current and in earlier periods that were financed by borrowing.
 The Ministry of Finance's Instructions for Drafting the Budgets of Local and Regional Self-government Units for 2023-2025 require that deficit carry-overs from previous years be included in the following year's budget and covered in a successive manner.
-In 2021, the City realised a budget deficit in the amount of €189.5mn (as defined and presented in the Annual Report on the Execution of the 2021 City Budget).
-The 2023 proposal includes €42.5mn for covering this deficit in 2023, while the remaining amount is planned to be covered in a successive manner - €41.8mn in 2024 and €4.9mn in 2025.
-Due to the planned deficit coverage, there are differences in the deficit/ surplus amounts in the Revenue and expenditure account and the amounts of net financing in the Financing account for the period 2023-2025 (table 1).
+In 2021, the City realised a budget deficit in the amount of €189.5mn (as defined and presented in the Annual Report on the Execution of the City 2021 Budget).
+The 2023 enacted budget includes €42.5mn for covering this deficit in 2023 while the remaining amount is planned to be covered in a successive manner - €41.8mn in 2024 and €4.9mn in 2025.
+Due to the planned deficit coverage, there are differences in the deficit/surplus amounts in the revenue and expenditure account and the amounts of net financing in the financing account for the period 2023-2025 (table 1).